The suggestions in this fact sheet are appropriate for children ages 2 to 12.

-Hug your child often.
+Hug your child more often.
 A grieving child may need more physical comforting than usual.

 Ease your child’s fears.
 When a loved one dies, a young child may worry that other people he or she loves will also die.
-Or, your child may worry that he or she caused the loved one’s death in some way.
+Your child may also worry that he or she caused the loved one’s death in some way.
 Pay close attention to your child so that you can help ease his or her fears.

 Include your children in plans to cope with special days.
-Thinking about birthdays, anniversaries, and holidays is often more difficult than dealing with the days themselves.
-Talk to your children when you make plans for honoring your loved one.
+Thinking about birthdays, anniversaries and holidays is often more difficult than dealing with the days themselves.
+Talk to your child when you make plans for honoring your loved one.
 Give yourself permission to try something new.

 Ask for help.
 Members of your extended family, friends and neighbors can do things like shop for groceries or sort the mail to give you more time to spend with your child.

 Take care of yourself.
 Parents helping their children through grief are usually grieving as well.
 Grief can leave you feeling tired and weak.
 Make sure you eat and rest regularly and find sources of support.
 Consider consulting a professional who understands the special needs of the bereaved for you and your child.